shrideio/shoebox/README.md

 ### Containers infrastructure

-The `setup_containers.sh` script creates directories for container volume mounts, generates `.evn` files, and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
-In addition, it generates secrets for service or database users and stores them in `secretes.ini` files in service working directories.
+The `setup_containers.sh` script creates directories for container volume mounts, generates `.evn` files, and copies configuration files (i.e. for Vault and Consul) to service working directories if necessary.
+In addition, it generates secrets for service or database users and stores them in the `secretes.ini` files in service working directories.

 > IMPORTANT: Once the secrets are created, they remain intact, therefore `setup_containers.sh` can be run multiple times without modifying credentials.

 The `ports_prefix.ini` file at the repository root (`$REPO_ROOT`) defines the prefixes for ports assigned to containers.
-The port definitions are hard-coded in the [service]-docker-compose.yml files, however, the port prefixes can be modified in the mentioned file before running `setup_containers.sh`.
+The port definitions are hard-coded in the [service]-docker-compose.yml files, however, the port prefixes can be modified in `ports_prefix.ini` before running `setup_containers.sh`.

 `setup_containers.sh` requires two input parameters, first for the services root directory and second for a domain name.
 Check if `$SHOEBOX_ROOT` and `$YOUR_DOMAIN` are set before running the script.